On break since 7/30/2025.

 - Tamil Wikivoyage (TAWY, Incubator)

 Hi!
 I'm Faster than Thunder, and I have been editing Wikimedia since I started 6th grade.
 Most of my edits are on English Wikipedia and Tamil Wikivoyage.
-Sometimes, you can see me rapidly warning vandals on Meta.
+Sometimes, you can see me rapidly warning vandals on Meta or Commons.
 I have written a few articles on English Wikipedia, such as Multivariate logistic regression.
-I have also expanded many articles on Tamil Wikivoyage, hoping that it eventually becomes its own wiki.
+Tamil is my native language, so it's not surprising that I contribute extensively to Tamil Wikivoyage.
+I have also expanded many articles there, hoping that it eventually becomes its own wiki.
+Because of my dedication there, I most likely would end up as an administrator on Tamil Wikivoyage once it becomes its own wiki.
+I do request account blocks on English Wikipedia and Meta, and I even request account locks on Meta when needed, and they are usually acted on.
+I dislike when they take obviously long to get acted on, though.

-Outside of Wikimedia, I am a sci-fi writer.
+Outside of Wikimedia, I am a sci-fi writer and play chess online.
+I also have autism.

 I have never edited under another account, and I do not use an alternate account.